-Watermelon Cake with Lime Curd – With tender white cake layers doused in a watermelon simple syrup and layered with watermelon buttercream and lime curd, my Watermelon Cake with Lime Curd is the perfect treat to take us into summer.
+Watermelon Cake with Lime Curd – White cake layers doused in a watermelon simple syrup and layered with watermelon buttercream and lime curd.

 I’ve had this cake on my mind for a few reasons:

 - Watermelon is the fruit of the summer (in my opinion, that is – I could eat all day, everyday).

 - I’ve seen dozens of watermelon cakes around Pinterest but none of them seem to have a watermelon flavor, just the design.

 - I wanted to do my own version of a watermelon design.

 As I thought about the cake, I had a hard time settling for just the watermelon flavor by itself.
 A flavor pairing was calling out to me.
 The missing part?
 Lime curd!
 I immediately felt like the tartness of the lime would contrast and compliment the watermelon flavor so well.

 I immediately got to work, but this cake didn’t come together as quickly as some of my other cakes.
 The cake layers took me a few tries to nail.

 Trial and Error

 In my first attempt, I used watermelon Jell-O and my white cake recipe for a base.
 The batter tasted great but the watermelon flavor completely disappeared during baking.
 In my second attempt, I used the Jell-O mix again and watermelon puree instead of buttermilk as the liquid.
 Again, the flavor of the batter was great but it baked out again.
 I thought about using the LorAnns brand of watermelon candy flavoring but after a taste test with my husband and son, we decided it tasted too much like bubble gum.
 Scratch that idea!